corda/corda/docs/source/firewall-configuration-file.rst

             :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

 :haConfig: Optionally the ``SenderReceiver`` and ``BridgeInner`` modes can be run in a hot-warm configuration, which determines the active instance using an external master election service.
-    Currently, only Zookeeper can be used as master elector.
+    Currently, the leader election process can be delegated to Zookeeper, or the firewall can use the ``Bully Algorithm`` (see <https://en.wikipedia.org/wiki/Bully_algorithm>) via Publish/Subscribe messages on the artemis broker.
+    For production it is recommended that a Zookeeper cluster be used as this will protect against network partitioning scenarios.
+However, the ``Bully Algorithm`` mode does not require any additional server processes.
     Eventually other electors may be supported e.g. ``etcd``.
 This configuration section controls these options:

-    :haConnectionString:  A string containing the connection details of the master electors as a comma delimited list of connection string in the format ``zk://<host>:<port>``.
+    :haConnectionString:  A string containing the connection details of the master electors as a comma delimited list of individual connection strings.

-        In future it intended that other schemes such as ``etcd`` are supported.
+        * To use an external Zookeeper cluster each connection item should be in the format ``zk://<host>:<port>``.

+        * To use the ``Bully Algorithm`` running over artemis the single connection string should be set to ``bully://localhost``.

     :haPriority: The implementation uses a prioritise leader election algorithm, so that a preferred master instance can be set.
 The highest priority is 0 and larger integers have lower priority.
         At the same level of priority, it is random which instance wins the leader election.
 If a ``bridge`` instance dies another will have the opportunity to become master in instead.

-    :haTopic: Sets the zookeeper topic prefix that the nodes used in resolving the election and must be the same for all ``bridge`` instances competing for master status.
-This is available to allow a single zookeeper cluster to be reused with multiple sets of ``bridges`` (e.g. in test environments).
+    :haTopic: Sets the zookeeper/artemis topic that the nodes used in resolving the election and must be the same for all ``bridge`` instances competing for master status.
+This is available to allow a single zookeeper/artemis cluster to be reused with multiple sets of ``bridges`` (e.g. in test environments).
         The default value is ``bridge/ha`` and would not normally need to be changed if the cluster is not shared.